fofombi/MyPlan-Project-api/README.md

 " I want to delete a studying entry

-As a user, I want to select My Plans that I have covered.
+As a user, I want to see My Plans that I have covered.

 # Tables & Columns
     * users